pemo11/xsharpcop/README.md

 value: $false
 ```

-This rule should find all class definitions without a comment block.
+This rule should find all class definitions without a preceding comment block.

 Or for finding constructors with more than 50 lines of code: